Garage Floor Tiles With A Natural Looking Slate Finish

 Tiles can be cut with any power saw, circular cuts can be made with a utility knife.
 If cutting around door jambs a mini circular saw works great or you can use a utility knife for these cuts.
 But if you have a lot of these cuts to make it's best to have a mini circular saw.If gluing the tiles down you should install aprox half the tiles then begin gluing the tiles down.
 Once the half is completed with the glue then you can remove the other half and reinstall them with glue.
 The reason for this extra step is make sure that you are installing the tiles perfectly square.
 If you are off a little bit you will get to a point where the interlocking tabs won't fit together.
 Not a big deal when not gluing them down but an obvious bigger problem if the tiles are glued down.
 Installing about half the floor loose will ensure you're tiles are square.

-Once you've installed your new tiles be sure to protect them with our tile clear coat or a good coat of commercial wax.
-Tires today are made with new additives and plasticizers that can cause the rubber to leach out of your tires and stain the tiles.
+Once you've installed your new tiles be sure to protect them with the recommended tile sealer Tires today are made with new additives and plasticizers that can cause the rubber to leach out of your tires and stain the tiles.
 This holds true for any tile.
-Also see our Tiles with the Armor Shield additive which is injected into the tiles and protects the tiles from all types of staining.
-Please note that due to the varied nature of tire compounds the warranty does not cover tire staining on tiles without the Armor Shield Additive or purchase of the Armor Tile coating.

 The tiles are sold by the square foot.
 Measure the square footage of your floor area and then add 5%.
 Then enter that total into the Quantity box.
 We will send you the number of tiles to cover that square footage.